HQJaTu/waste.d/deployment/Cloud Run/README.md

   * _Cloud Tasks Enqueuer_: for adding new jobs to task queue
   * _Service Account User_: for adding new jobs to task queue
   * _BigQuery Data Editor_: for accessing BQ datasets and table data
+  * _BigQuery Job User_: for accessing BQ datasets and table data
 * Service account ID: `<default is ok>`
 * Key Type: _JSON_